 If there is a popular memory of blackface minstrelsy in Britain, it’s shaped entirely by The Black and White Minstrel Show, a light entertainment programme that ran on the BBC for twenty years from 1958.
-Which is regrettable, because that didn’t really reflect the British minstrelsy tradition with any degree of accuracy: it was very much a modern re-creation of a style that had effectively died out in the early years of the twentieth century, and some of the surviving British veterans disapproved of the result, particularly the exaggerated white make-up around the mouth and eyes.
+Which is regrettable, because that didn’t really reflect the British minstrelsy tradition with any degree of accuracy: it was very much a modern re-creation of an American style that had long since died, and some of the surviving British veterans disapproved of the result, particularly the exaggerated white make-up around the mouth and eyes.

 Nor was George Mitchell, who created and managed the troupe, a particularly interesting impresario.
 At least, not compared with Sam Hague…

 Samuel Hague was born in 1828 in Sheffield and first appeared on stage as a clog-dancer at the age of six, while he was apprenticed to a cutler.
 By nine, he was working regularly, appearing between acts in Sheffield theatres, while sets were being changed, and – in his own account – becoming ‘the first combined song-and-dance artiste in the business’.

 By the time he was a young man, he was seeking a wider stage.
 Teaming up with his younger brothers Thomas and William, he formed the Brothers Hague Concert Party, and in 1850 they left for America on a tour that ‘introduced English clog-dancing to the American stage’.
 What happened next is not exactly clear.
 The team seems to have been relatively successful as a novelty act, but at some point it split up.
 Possibly Tom and William returned home; certainly Sam performed as a solo act as well as forming brief partnerships with other British clog-dancers.